#1-Reward for Tznius:

 The Arms

-Upper sections of the arms must be completely covered.
-The elbow has the same halachos (law
+sections of the arms must be completely covered.
+The elbow has the same halachos (law requirements) as

-requirements) as the upper section of the arm and must be completely covered.
-In fact, the elbow is a "ball and socket"
+the upper section of the arm and must be completely covered.
+In fact, the elbow is a "ball and socket" area, the

-area, the "ball" being the rounded end of the bone of the upper arm, and the "socket" the top end of one
+"ball" being the rounded end of the bone of the upper arm, and the "socket" the top end of one of the

-of the lower bones of the arm (the radius).
+lower bones of the arm (the radius).
 Hence the upper limb of the arm occupies a substantial part of the elbow.
-Since
+Since the upper

-the upper section of the arm must be covered and it extends into the elbow, it is understood that the complete elbow must
+section of the arm must be covered and it extends into the elbow, it is understood that the complete elbow must be covered.

-the law) maintain that the halacha (law) does not require women to cover their arms below the elbow.
-Although
+that rule the law) maintain that the halacha (law) does not require women to cover their arms below the

-there is nohalachic (law) obligation to cover the forearms, nevertheless, this part of the arms offer an opportunity
+elbow.
+Although there is nohalachic (law) obligation to cover the forearms, nevertheless, this part of the arms

-for a woman or girl to exercise her own instinctive feeling for refinement, where halacha (law) has not
+offer an opportunity for a woman or girl to exercise her own instinctive feeling for refinement, where halacha (law)

 of tznius (modesty).
 In some Chareidi (Observant Jewish) circles it has become customary